-To demonstrate IDL's capability to read a data set and plot it, we will use the template and data set used in the last chapter (Chapter 3, "Reading and Writing Data").
+To demonstrate IDL's capability to read a data set and plot it, we will create and use and ASCII template.

-1. At the IDL Command Line, enter the following:
+1. At the IDL command line, enter the following to create the variable plotTemplate, which will contain your custom ASCII template: